multi-coop/datami-documentation-content/texts/en/tutorial/tutorial-edition-edit-csv-fields.md

 For table schema we use the [`Table Schema` standard](https://specs.frictionlessdata.io/table-schema/), described there in the [Frictionless data website](https://specs.frictionlessdata.io).

 In addition to the Table Schema standard Gitribute uses other informations to describe a field, in order to optimize the user experience.
+Those extra informations are what we call the file's "custom properties".

-If the schema or the properties are described in external files you can check those files directly from the file's info dialog.
+If the schema or the properties are described in external files you can check those files directly from the file's info dialog (by clicking on the <span class="icon"><i class="mdi mdi-information-outline"></i></span> button).

 <div style="border: thin solid lightgrey;">
   <img